Clean Stained Terrazzo Floors? (5 Fixes Now!)

 - Mix the Cleaning Solution: Follow the instructions on the pH-neutral cleaner to mix the solution with water.

-- Scrub (If Needed): For stubborn stains, use a soft-bristled scrub brush to gently scrub the affected area.
+Mop the floor in sections, making sure to overlap each stroke. - Scrub (If Needed): For stubborn stains, use a soft-bristled scrub brush to gently scrub the affected area.

-- Rinse Thoroughly: This is crucial!
-Use the bucket of clean water to rinse the floor thoroughly, removing any soap residue.
+Use the bucket of clean water to rinse the floor thoroughly, removing any soap residue. - Dry: Use clean, dry microfiber cloths to dry the floor.

-Why is rinsing so important?
-Soap residue can attract dirt and grime, making your floor look dull and dingy.
+attract dirt and grime, making your floor look

-Microfiber cloths are your best friend when it comes to cleaning terrazzo.
-They’re super absorbent and won’t scratch the surface.
+Microfiber cloths are your best friend when it

 Section 5: Fix #3 – Addressing Old and Set-In Stains